-Gearing up to become a Woman of the World in 2014 or 2015?
+Gearing up to become a Woman of the World this year or next?

-Here’s a simple, bare-necessities can’t-mess-it-up checklist to take over the world as a new/soon-to-be Woman of the World, and if anyone tells you that you *have* to have anything else, they’re wrong:
+Here’s a simple, bare-necessities, can’t-mess-it-up checklist to take over the world as a new/soon-to-be Woman of the World, and if anyone tells you that you *have* to have anything else, they’re wrong:

 But for now?
 Stick to what’s above and you’ll be claiming your Woman of the World crown right quick!